aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 And _voilà_!
 We have successfully called the gRPC server and displayed the result in our Angular app.

-You must see the loading indicator disappear and the partitions list displayed (with only a partition named `default`).
+You must see the loading indicator disappear and the partitions list displayed (with only one partition named `default`).

 #### Add the refresh button

-Now, we want to be able to refresh data when the user click on the refresh button.
-In order to do that, we will use a new subject and emit a value when the user click on the button.
-The merge function will then be used to
+Now, we want to be able to refresh data when the user clicks on the refresh button.
+In order to do so, we will use a new subject and emit a value when the user clicks on the button.

 ```typescript [app.component.ts]
 import { Component, AfterViewInit } from '@angular/core';